migratorydata/ansible-migratorydata/README.md

 1. Creating the `artifacts/hosts.ini` file:
 - This file is crucial for Ansible as it defines the hosts (or machines) that Ansible will manage.
 The `hosts.ini` file is created in the `artifacts` directory and contains two groups: `migratorydata` and `monitor`.

-- The `migratorydata` group lists the machines that will run the MigratoryData Push Server.
+- The `migratorydata` group lists the machines that will run the MigratoryData server.
 Each machine is defined by its public IP address, the Ansible user, the path to the SSH private key, the private IP of the node, and the IP of the monitoring machine(optional).
 - The `monitor` group lists the machines that will run the monitoring tools (Prometheus and Grafana).
 Each machine is defined by its IP address and the Ansible user.
   - While monitoring is a valuable tool for maintaining the health and performance of your MigratoryData cluster, it is not a mandatory requirement for the installation and operation of the cluster.
 The `monitor` group in the `hosts.ini` file is optional and the MigratoryData cluster can be installed and run without it.
 Also the `monitor_ip` is optional and can be removed from the `migratorydata` group.